 The smart home concept is slowly catching up and companies like Nest, Ecobee and Ring are coming up with a range of innovative solutions for modern era home-owners.

-Companies can deploy appropriate Big Data solutions to harness this data to track consumer behavior, improve customer experience and eventually enhance customer loyalty.
+Companies can deploy appropriate Big Data solutions to harness this data to track consumer behaviour, improve customer experience and eventually enhance customer loyalty.

-The rapidly expanding market for wearables such as Apple Watch and Fitbit has provided an opportunity to healthcare professionals to collect patients’ data in real-time and prescribe the course of action.
+The rapidly expanding market for wearables such as Apple Watch and Fitbit has provided an opportunity for healthcare professionals to collect patients’ data in real-time and prescribe the course of action.

 These wearable devices can track vital health metrics of a patient such as steps taken, heartbeat, quality of sleep and/or blood pressure.
 These can used as inputs in Big Data systems to monitor the patient’s health closely and address risk factors on time.

 An important example in this regard is Epiwatch, an app developed by Johns Hopkins University to collect data of patients before, during and after an epileptic seizure.
 The app works on both Apple Watch and iPhone, and uses memory games and other activities to collect vital information on the health of epileptic patients.
 Researchers at John Hopkins have been using the information thus collected to predict and report seizures.